protegeproject/webprotege-jackson/README.md

-# webprotege-owlapi-jackson
+# webprotege-jackson
-Jackson Serializers for some OWL API objects
+Jackson Serializers for some WebProtege objects

 ## webprotege-jackson on Maven Central